schlpbch/bookingAPI/README.md

 ```
 The browser will then provide you with tab to edit the specification.

-To run in a mock mode, start with:
+To run Swagger in mock mode, start with:

 ```bash